ily123/ggid/readme.md

 ## Deployment

-The front-ent is a Flask app, so it can be deployed seemlessly with most cloud providers.
+The front-end is a Flask app, so it can be deployed seemlessly with most cloud providers.
 I deployed it with Heroku, and it was rather painless.
 Note that if you plan to plug in a proteome-scale network into the tool, you'll have to account for additional space/time requirements.
 The tool, as is, is designed for a small network with near-instant diffusion